christc4/websites-2024/avsbq.org/how_i_do/life.md

 # How I do &apos;&ldquo;life&rdquo;&apos;

-If you know who Varg Vikernes, Luke Smith or Acorn Land labs is you'll understand this more.
+If you know who Varg Vikernes, Luke Smith you'll understand the philosophy behind this.

+If you know Acorn Land labs you'll how easy it is to implement all this.

 A detailed rationale will not be provided here, so there is an excercise for you the reader.